Stay up to date with The Good Life letter

 For so many of us, we like to continue on with life as though the grief doesn’t exist.
 We hide it and our wounds with numbing agents including alcoholism, workaholism, over eating, and a variety of other tactics.

 You already know these aren’t healthy.
 You can feel that in your body.
 And it’s why self-care is so important and necessary.
+Self-care is multidimensional, more than just physically caring for yourself.

 Let’s use this time together, then, to do a deep dive on what grief looks like so that we can reset expectations, and then talk about how to weave in self-care (via self-care tips!) as a vital part of a new normal in which grief (and joy!) exists.